-Honors Scholar in the Arts and Sciences is awarded to graduating seniors who have completed five approved courses, with at least one course from each of the areas of mathematics, science, humanities, and social science, and with a cumulative grade point average of at least 3.5.
+To be recognized as an Honors Scholar in the Arts and Sciences, graduating seniors must have completed five approved courses, with at least one course from each of the areas of mathematics, science, humanities, and social science, and with a cumulative grade point average of at least 3.5.
 Only grades of "A" and "B" may count toward the Honors Scholar grade point average requirements of at least 3.5 in those five courses and students must have an overall grade point average of 3.5.
-Also, only courses with three or more hours of credit may count toward becoming an Honors Scholar.
+Also, only courses with three or more credit hours may count toward becoming an Honors Scholar.
 Students who complete a single undergraduate major may not satisfy Honors Scholar requirements with any course in their major field.

-2.4 Other Physics-related Programs
+3.4 Other Physics-related Programs